jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (c) the holder of a small passenger service licence does not have—
     (i) a person with control of the service in New Zealand who lives in New Zealand; or (ii) a representative who lives in New Zealand.
-(2) A suspension ceases immediately when the Director is satisfied that subsection (1)﻿(a), (b), or (c) no longer applies.
+(2) A suspension under this section ceases immediately when the Director is satisfied that subsection (1)﻿(a), (b), or (c) no longer applies.
 (2A) Any conditions imposed are immediately removed when the Director is satisfied that subsection (1)﻿(a), (b), or (c) no longer applies.
-(3) Subpart 5 applies to a decision to suspend a transport service licence.
+(3) Subpart 5 applies to a decision to suspend a transport service licence under this section.
 (4) Subpart 5 applies to a decision to impose conditions on a transport service licence as if the licence had been suspended and with any necessary modifications.

+### 30UA Immediate suspension of transport service licence for significant health and safety reasons
+(1) The Director may immediately suspend a licence, by notice in writing to the holder of the licence (the licence holder), if the Director is satisfied that doing so is necessary for significant health and safety reasons.
+(2) In subsection (1), significant health and safety reasons may include (but are not limited to) the following:
+  (a) an unsafe motor vehicle is operated under the licence:
+  (b) a driver operating a vehicle under the licence fails to comply with—
+    (i) work time requirements set out in Part 4B or in the rules; or (ii) requirements in the Act or the rules in respect of loading of vehicles; or (iii) dimension requirements or mass limits in this Act or the rules:
+  (c) a driver with a significant impairment operates a vehicle under the licence.
+(3) A suspension under subsection (1) takes effect either immediately or from a date specified by the Director.
+(4) A suspension under subsection (1) immediately ceases if the Director is satisfied that subsection (1) no longer applies.
+(5) If the Director suspends a licence under subsection (1), the notice must— (a) inform the licence holder of the grounds of the suspension; and (b) advise the licence holder that—
+    (i) the suspension has effect from the day on which the licence holder receives the notice, or any later date that is specified in the notice; and
+    (ii) the licence holder may make submissions on the matter to the Director; and (iii) the licence holder has a right of appeal under section 106.
+(6) The Director must, as soon as practicable, consider any submissions made by the licence holder and notify the licence holder of the result of the consideration.
+(7) Subpart 5 does not apply to a decision to immediately suspend a transport service licence under this section.

 ### Subpart 5 — Adverse decisions

 ### 30V Interpretation
 In sections 30W to 30Y, unless the context otherwise requires,—
-  - **adverse decision** means any decision of the Director— (a) that a person is not a fit and proper person under subpart 2; or (b) to refuse to grant a transport service licence under section 30L; or (c) to grant a licence on conditions under section 30M; or (d) to revoke a transport service licence under section 30S; or
+  - **adverse decision** means any decision of the Director— (a) that a person is not a fit and proper person under subpart 2 or section 30LA; or (b) to refuse to grant a transport service licence under section 30L; or (c) to grant a licence on conditions under section 30M; or (d) to revoke a transport service licence under section 30S; or